cran-task-views/Cluster/Cluster.md

     local density value.
 The cluster centroids of this non-iterative procedure can be selected using an interactive or automatic selection mode.
+-   Package `r pkg("adproclust")` provides the Additive Profile Clustering (ADPROCLUS) method as well as the low-dimensional ADPROCLUS method, which allows for simultaneous dimension reduction, to obtain overlapping clustering models for object-by-variable data matrices.
 -   Package `r pkg("amap")` provides alternative
     implementations of k-means and agglomerative hierarchical
     clustering.